devopsgroup-io/vagrant-hostmanager/README.md

     $ vagrant hostmanager

-The plugin may hook into the `vagrant up` and `vagrant destroy` commands automatically.
-When a machine is created or destroyed, all active machines with the same provider will have their `/etc/hosts` file updated accordingly.
+The plugin hooks into the `vagrant up`, `vagrant destroy`, `vagrant halt`, `vagrant resume` and `vagrant suspend` commands automatically.
+When a machine enters or exits the running state , all active machines with the same provider will have their `/etc/hosts` file updated accordingly.
 Set the `hostmanager.enabled` attribute to `true` in the Vagrantfile to activate this behavior.